 Today, outside of Illinois and Wisconsin, we also have extended mission sites in Canada, Arkansas, and Ohio.
 We thank the Lord for his many blessings in allowing us to do His work, and we thank our pioneer Sisters for their countless sacrifices and prayers which laid the foundation for where we are today.

 9000 West 81st Street

 Justice, IL 60458

 Contact Person Sr. Irmina Malek, O.P.Dominican Sisters 2020 South Muskego Avenue Milwaukee, WI 53204 (414) 383-2630 www.stannrh.org Founded in 1946.
 Where the Sisters run St. Ann Rest Home for the elderly.
 Mountain Home, Arkansas Contact Person Sr. Santina Purcha, O.P.Dominican Sisters 1726 Pine Tree Lane.Mountain Home, AR 72653Phone: (870) 425-3790Email: email@example.com Founded in 1996.
 Sisters are active in parish ministry, serve parishioners residing in nursing homes, hospitals, and hospices.
 Sisters also serve in the parish.
 Columbus, Ohio Contact Person: Sr. Leonarda Zielinska, O.P.2575 E. Livingston Ave.Columbus, OH 43209

-The sisters are active pastoral ministry and serve the sick in the parish.
+The sisters are active in pastoral ministry, teaching, and serving the sick.
+Calgary, Canada

 2108 Uxbridge Drive N.W.